ryan-haskell/elm-spa/README.md

 ### src/Main.elm
+> Uses `Application.create`

-This is the entrypoint to the app, it imports:
+This is the entrypoint to the app, it imports a few things:

-- `Application` - this package
+- `Application` - (this package)
 - `App` - the top level `Model`, `Msg`, `init`, `update`, `subscriptions`, and `view`
-- `
+- `Context` - the shared state between pages.
+- `Route` - the routes for your application
+- `Flags` - the initial JSON sent into the app

 ```elm
 module Main exposing (main)